mitranim/jisp/readme.md

 #### Powerful

 At its heart, jisp is just JavaScript.
 But it's also much more.
 It gives you power of syntactic abstractions unmatched by any non-Lisp language.
-Makes it possible to implement and import domain-specific languages as libraries.
+Makes it possible to build programs bottom-up by reprogramming the language itself, and implement domain-specific languages as JS libraries.

 #### Safe